Sajjad01-chaus/Sajjad01-chaus/README.md

 ## 🚀 About Me

 I'm a **Computer Science (IoT) student** from Mumbai, passionate about building scalable AI systems and distributed architectures.
-Currently working as an **AI/ML Engineer** at EngageOS.ai, where I architect AI Agent-as-a-Service platforms handling 1,000+ concurrent requests.
+Currently working as an **AI/ML Engineer** at EngageOS.ai.

 - 🔭 I'm currently working on **AI Agent-as-a-Service platforms** and **distributed monitoring systems**
 - 🌱 I'm learning **Advanced ML System Design** and **MLOps**
-- 🎯 **CGPA:** 8.00/10
 - 📧 Reach me at: **chaussajjad@gmail.com**
 - 📱 Phone: **7498454293**